This Is the County In the Providence-Warwick, RI-MA Metro Area Where COVID-19 Is Growing the Fastest - NewsBreak

 While COVID-19 has spread to nearly every part of the country, cities continue to be the sites of major outbreaks.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between neighborhoods and a large population may be particularly at-risk.

 The Providence-Warwick, RI-MA, metro area consists of Providence County, Bristol County, Kent County, and three other counties.
-In the past week, there were an average of 22.5 new coronavirus cases every day per 100,000 Providence residents, in line with the national figure.
-The metro area’s average daily case growth in the most recent week is essentially unchanged from the week prior, when there was an average of 18.6 daily new cases per 100,000 Providence residents.
+In the past week, there were an average of 1.1 new coronavirus cases every day per 100,000 Providence residents, in line with the national figure.
+The metro area’s average daily case growth in the most recent week is a decrease from the week prior, when there was an average of 18.6 daily new cases per 100,000 Providence residents.

 The spread of coronavirus depends on a variety of factors and can vary even between neighboring counties.
-Within the Providence-Warwick metro area, COVID-19 is growing the fastest in Bristol County.
-There were an average of 25.2 new cases per day per 100,000 residents in Bristol County during the past week, the most of the six counties in Providence with available data.
+Within the Providence-Warwick metro area, COVID-19 is growing the fastest in Bristol County, Massachusetts.
+There were an average of 3.1 new cases per day per 100,000 residents in Bristol County during the past week, the most of the six counties in Providence with available data.

-Case growth in the Providence metro area is relatively uniform at the county level.
-In Kent County, for example, there were an average of 17.1 new cases per day per 100,000 residents in the past week -- the least of any county in Providence yet relatively in line with the case growth rate in Bristol County.
+Case growth in the Providence metro area varies at the county level.
+In Bristol County, for example, there were an average of 0.0 new cases per day per 100,000 residents in the past week -- the least of any county in Providence and more than the case growth rate in Bristol County.

 While Bristol County is driving the growth of COVID-19 in the Providence area, it does not have the highest incidence of cases overall.
-As of November 11, there were a total of 12,609.7 confirmed cases per 100,000 residents in Bristol County, the fourth most of the six counties in the metro area.
-For comparison, the U.S. has so far reported 14,268.3 cases per 100,000 Americans nationwide.
+As of November 19, there were a total of 14,993.1 confirmed cases per 100,000 residents in Bristol County, the second most of the six counties in the metro area.
+For comparison, the U.S. has so far reported 14,517.7 cases per 100,000 Americans nationwide.

 These are all the counties in Rhode Island where COVID-19 is slowing (and where it's still getting worse).